Flibco

-Flibco, also known as Flibco.com or Flibtravel International, is a public transportation company that manages short-medium distance bus lines to airports especially in Europe.
+Flibco, also known as Flibco.com or Flibtravel International, is a Luxembourgish public transportation company that manages short-medium distance bus lines to airports especially in Europe.
 Flibco is part of Sales-Lentz Group (SLG).
 It is known in Germany, Belgium, Luxembourg, the Netherlands, Hungary, Italy and the United Kingdom.

 History

 The company in collaboration with local bus operators specializes in airport bus services.

+In January 2026, it was announced that Flibco had been acquired by FlixBus, which took a majority share in the company for an undisclosed amount.
+As part of the transaction, Flibco’s existing owner SLG retained a minority stake, while the company continued to operate under its existing management.

 Germany

 The company started operating bus lines to Frankfurt–Hahn Airport around 2006, around the same time that low-cost airline Ryanair began operating at this remote airport.

 Belgium

 In Belgium, Flibco has launched lines to Brussels South Charleroi Airport, which is poorly served by local public transport with only TEC buses available.
 Initially, the service was only available from Brussels-South railway station, but later expanded to include connections from Bruges, Ghent, Arlon, Mons, Antwerp (BE), Breda, Tilburg (NL), Lille (FR), Luxembourg (LU).
 In 2019 it carried 25% of travelers at this airport.